-While this doesn’t happen in all cases, there are studies to suggest that a parent with a substance abuse disorder is three times more likely to be mentally, physically, or sexually abusive.
-Even in milder cases, many children of alcoholics experience wide fluctuations in their parent’s mood, and can sometimes internalize them.
-It goes without saying that this can affect a child’s self-esteem, and that this can be carried forward into adulthood.
+It is alarming to note that studies suggest parents with a substance abuse disorder are three times more likely to be mentally, physically, or sexually abusive.4 Even in less extreme situations, many children of alcoholics experience major fluctuations in their parent’s moods, and can sometimes internalize them.
+Unfortunately, this can affect a child’s self-esteem for years to come.

 Schedule a private call with a Ria Health team member and we can help you get started.

-For starters, there are several organizations that provide help and support for children of alcoholic families.
-The National Association for Children of Addiction offers educational materials, training, and advocacy for anyone touched by this issue.
-Adult Children of Alcoholics is another support organization, which applies the 12-step model to help members heal and move forward.
+The good news is that help is available.
+There are several organizations that provide support for children of alcoholic families.
+The National Association for Children of Addiction offers educational materials, training, and advocacy.
+Adult Children of Alcoholics is another support organization, which utilizes the 12 step model to help members through the healing process.

 Many people have good results working with a therapist to address related emotional issues such as anxiety, depression, poor self-esteem, guilt, and resentment.
 And self-care is always essential.
 Nurturing activities such as meditation, yoga, exercise, and connecting with loved ones can also contribute to the healing process.

 While never easy to broach the subject of drinking with an alcoholic parent, the first step is sometimes the hardest.
 Prior to starting the conversation, you may find it helpful to learn about alcohol use disorder so you can gain an understanding of the biology of addiction.

 It’s always more effective to approach the topic using “I” statements rather than blaming or shaming your parent.
 This means expressing how their drinking makes you feel, and what emotions you have been experiencing.
 Let them know you are there for them and are willing to help them find support and resources.